RohitReddy16/RohitReddy16/README.md

 I'm a passionate **Robotics, Automation, and Control Engineer** with expertise in **Robotics**, **AI**, **Automation Systems**, and **Control Systems**.

 - 🎓 **Master of Engineering in Robotics** from the **University of Maryland**
-- 🎓 **Bachelor of Engineering in Electronincs and Instruemtnation**
 - 🤖 Fascinated by the intersection of technology and practical applications in robotics.
 - 🌱 Passionate about **robotics**, **automation**, **industrial systems**, and **AI integration**.
 - 🍳 Enthusiast in the kitchen, always experimenting with new recipes and flavors.